yezkez10/tp/docs/UserGuide.md

 Examples:
 * `add /n John Doe /p 91234567 /e john@gmail.com /g M /a 22 /e Chinese /ic T1234567G /a Clementi /t allergic to pollen`

-### Adding an appointment: `appt`

-Adds a new appointment for a specific patient at index.

-Format: `appt /for INDEX /d DESCRIPTION /on DATETIME`

-**Note:**
-* Upcoming date of this new appointment must be included.
-* `DATETIME` is in the format dd-MM-yyyy HH:mm e.g. 01-01-2024 12:00.
-* An appointment must have all fields to work.
-For example, `add appt`, `add appt /for 3`, `add appt /on 2023-09-17` will not work as they have missing fields.

-Examples:
-* `appt /for 6 /d Blood test /on 01-01-2024 12:00`

 ### Adding a doctor: `add_doctor`

 **Note:**